 => affordable web design

-If your site is already up and running for some time, you may want to sign up for Google Analytics (if you haven’t already) and check which keywords your current visitors have been using to get to your site.
+If your site has already been up and running for some time, you may want to sign up for Google Analytics (if you haven’t already) and check which keywords your current visitors have been using to get to your site.
 These keywords in your analytics report are likely the keywords that you are already ranking well for, so you want to put more focus on them first.

-Once you’ve identified these keywords, the next step is to focus your internal optimisation efforts on these keywords in the next 3 steps Organising site structure, constructing content, and on-page optimisation.
+Once you’ve identified these keywords, the next step is to focus your internal optimisation efforts on these keywords in the next 3 steps — organising site structure, constructing content, and on-page optimisation.

 Another scenario would be a box of macarons.